npm/npm/doc/files/package.json.md

 ## engineStrict

-If you are sure that your module will *definitely not* run properly on versions of Node/npm other than those specified in the `engines` hash, then you can set `"engineStrict": true` in your package.json file.
+If you are sure that your module will *definitely not* run properly on versions of Node/npm other than those specified in the `engines` object, then you can set `"engineStrict": true` in your package.json file.
 This will override the user's `engine-strict` config setting.

 Please do not do this unless you are really very very sure.
-If your engines hash is something overly restrictive, you can quite easily and inadvertently lock yourself into obscurity and prevent your users from updating to new versions of Node.
+If your engines object is something overly restrictive, you can quite easily and inadvertently lock yourself into obscurity and prevent your users from updating to new versions of Node.
 Consider this choice carefully.
 If people abuse it, it will be removed in a future version of npm.